spacedentist/spr/README.md

 To squash-merge an open pull request, run `spr land`.

 For more information on spr commands and options, run `spr help`.
 For more information on a specific spr command, run `spr help <COMMAND>` (e.g. `spr help diff`).

-## Documentation

-There is no more documentation at this point.
-This README will be updated as soon as there are additional resources.

 ## Contributing